 Before You Migrate Your WordPress Site

-First, we’re assuming that you have a WordPress site running on a local server (also called localhost) on your computer, and you have full access to it.
+First, we are assuming that you have a WordPress site running on a local server (also called localhost) on your computer, and you have full access to it.

 To make your decision easier, we recommend using Bluehost.
-They’re an officially recommended WordPress hosting company, and they are giving WPBeginner users an exclusive 60% discount + free domain and SSL.
+They are an officially recommended WordPress hosting company, and they are giving WPBeginner users an exclusive discount + free domain and SSL.

 Basically, you can get started for as little as $2.75 per month.

-Finally, you will need to have an FTP program and know how to use FTP, so you can upload your local server site to the live site.
+Finally, you will need an FTP program and know how to use FTP to upload your local server site to the live site.

 Ready?
 Let’s begin migrating your WordPress site.

-Method 1.
-Transfer WordPress from Local Server to Live Site Using a Migration Plugin
+Method 1: Transfer WordPress From Local Server to Live Site Using a Migration Plugin (Recommended)

 This method is easier and recommended for beginners.
-We’ll be using a WordPress migration plugin to move WordPress from localhost to a live site.
+We will be using a WordPress migration plugin to move WordPress from localhost to a live site.

 This brings you to a screen where you can give your backup a name.